AVEVA/CONNECT-data-services-developer-docs/content/api-reference/operations/operations-usage.md

 <a id="opIdQuery_List Tenant Billing Cycles"></a>

-Gets the billing cycles for an account inferred from the account's subscription.
+Returns the billing cycles for an account inferred from the account subscription.

 ### Request
 ```text